Mirjammerdan/hello-world/README.md

 hello-world
 ===========

-this is my first repository
+This is my first repository, made in order to finish my Coursera class called The Data Scientist’s Toolbox.